multani/gcp-changelog/content/google-kubernetes-engine/index.md

 to the corresponding `Node` objects in the Kubernetes API.
 For more information about setting node labels in compute classes, see the [ComputeClass custom resource definition](https://cloud.google.com/kubernetes-engine/docs/reference/crds/computeclass#nodepoolconfig).

 ---
+## 2025-07-17

+### Announcement

+Google Distributed Cloud for bare metal 1.32.200-gke.104 is now available for [download](https://cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/downloads).
+To upgrade, see [Upgrade clusters](https://cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/how-to/upgrade).
+Google Distributed Cloud for bare metal 1.32.200-gke.104 runs on Kubernetes v1.32.4-gke.1000.

+After a release, it takes approximately 7 to 14 days for the version to become available for installations or upgrades with the [GKE On-Prem API clients](https://cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/installing/cluster-lifecycle-management-tools): the Google Cloud console, the gcloud CLI, and Terraform.

+If you use a third-party storage vendor, check the [Ready storage partners](https://cloud.google.com/anthos/docs/resources/partner-storage) document to make sure the storage vendor has already passed the qualification for this release of Google Distributed Cloud for bare metal.

+### Announcement

+Google Distributed Cloud (software only) for VMware 1.32.200-gke.104 is now available for [download](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/downloads).
+To upgrade, see [Upgrade a cluster](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/how-to/upgrading).
+Google Distributed Cloud 1.32.200-gke.104 runs on Kubernetes v1.32.4-gke.1000.

+If you are using a third-party storage vendor, check the [GDC Ready storage partners](https://cloud.google.com/anthos/docs/resources/partner-storage) document to make sure the storage vendor has already passed the qualification for this release.

+After a release, it takes approximately 7 to 14 days for the version to become available for use with [GKE On-Prem API clients](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/how-to/cluster-lifecycle-management-tools): the Google Cloud console, the gcloud CLI, and Terraform.

+### Fixed

+The following issues were fixed in 1.32.200-gke.104:

+* Fixed a [known issue](https://cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/troubleshooting/known-issues#keepalived-config-issue) where Keepalived failover is blocked when the corresponding HAProxy instance is unreachable.
+This issue prevented the control plane VIP from being made available on a new, healthy node.
+* Fixed an issue that caused nodes to get stuck in maintenance mode.
+Health checks have been updated so that the network check job skips connectivity checks for nodes that are in maintenance mode.
+* Fixed vulnerabilities listed in [Vulnerability fixes](https://cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/vulnerabilities).

+### Fixed

+The following issues were fixed in 1.32.200-gke.104:

+* Fixed vulnerabilities listed in [Vulnerability fixes](https://cloud.google.com/kubernetes-engine/distributed-cloud/vmware/docs/vulnerabilities).

+### Issue

+For information about the latest known issues, see [Google Distributed Cloud for bare metal known issues](https://cloud.google.com/kubernetes-engine/distributed-cloud/bare-metal/docs/troubleshooting/known-issues) in the Troubleshooting section.

+---
 ## 2025-07-16